DarkstarProject/darkstar/CONTRIBUTING.md

   #### SQL Migrations for Schema changes

-  * Going forward all smea changes shoudl be acompanied by a migration script.
+  * Going forward all schema changes should be acompanied by a migration script.
 This doesn't need to be a full blown Python script for the trivial stuff, but some basic instruction and an ALTERA TABLE statement at a minimum.